-7 Examples of applications of Bayesian Methods
+Examples of applications of Bayesian Methods

-It has become relatively straightforward to fit complex Bayesian models due to the increase in computing power and the appearance of probabilistic programming languages, such as WinBUGS (Lunn et al., 2000), JAGS (Plummer, 2012), and Stan (Stan Development Team, 2015).
+It has become relatively straightforward to fit complex Bayesian models due to the increase in computing power and the appearance of probabilistic programming languages, such as WinBUGS (Lunn, Thomas, Best, & Spiegelhalter, 2000), JAGS (Plummer, 2012), and Stan (Stan Development Team, 2015).
 Even though these statistical packages allow the user to define models without having to deal with the complexities of the sampling process, some background statistical knowledge is needed before one can define the models.

 There are some alternatives that allow Bayesian inference in R without having to fully specify the model "by hand".
-The packages rstanarm (Gabry and Goodrich, 2016) and brms (Buerkner, 2015) emulates many popular R model-fitting functions, such as (g)lmer, using Stan for the back-end estimation and sampling, and can be useful for a smooth transition between frequentist linear mixed models and Bayesian ones.
-In addition, the BayesFactor (Morey and Rouder, 2015) package emulates other standard frequentist tests (t-test, ANOVA, linear models, etc.), and provides the Bayes factor given some pre-specified priors.
+The packages rstanarm (Gabry & Goodrich, 2016) and brms (Buerkner, 2015) emulates many popular R model-fitting functions, such as (g)lmer, using Stan for the back-end estimation and sampling, and can be useful for a smooth transition between frequentist linear mixed models and Bayesian ones.7 In addition, the BayesFactor (Morey & Rouder, 2015) package emulates other standard frequentist tests (t-test, ANOVA, linear models, etc.), and provides the Bayes Factor given some pre-specified priors.
 For a simpler option, JASP (Love et al., 2015) provides a graphical user interface, and is an alternative to SPSS.

-For linear mixed models, one strength of Bayesian methods is that we can fit models with a full random structure that would not converge with frequentist methods or would yield overestimates of correlations between the random effects (Bates et al., 2015a).
-This can be achieved by using appropriate weakly informative priors for the correlation matrices (so-called LKJ priors, and see also Sorensen et al. (2015) for a tutorial).
-Some examples of papers using Bayesian linear mixed models in psycholinguistics are Frank et al. (2015); Hofmeister and Vasishth (2014); Husain et al. (2014).
+For linear mixed models, one strength of Bayesian methods is that we can fit models with a full random structure that would not converge with frequentist methods or would yield overestimates of correlations between the random effects (Bates, Kliegl, et al., 2015).
+This can be achieved by using appropriate weakly informative priors for the correlation matrices (so-called LKJ priors, and see also Sorensen et al., 2015 for a tutorial).8 Some examples of papers using Bayesian linear mixed models in psycholinguistics are Frank, Trompenaars, and Vasishth (2015); Hofmeister and Vasishth (2014); Husain, Vasishth, and Srinivasan (2014).
 However, the major advantage of Bayesian methods lies in the possibility of moving beyond linear models.
 These become relevant for modeling distributions of reaction and reading times (RTs), which are limited on the left by some amount of time (i.e., the shift of the distribution), and are highly right skewed.
-RTs can be reciprocalor log-transformed to incorporate them in linear mixed models, but these transformations still assume a shift of 0 ms. Rouder (2005) suggests then the shifted log-normal hierarchical model as a suitable model for RTs.
+RTs can be reciprocal- or log-transformed to incorporate them in linear mixed models, but these transformations still assume a shift of 0 ms. Rouder (2005) suggests the shifted log-normal hierarchical model as a suitable model for RTs.
 This type of model is not linear but can be fit straightforwardly, and can be used for inferences in experiments with self-paced reading tasks (Nicenboim et al., 2015).
 Another potential use of non-linear hierarchical models that to our knowledge has not been applied in psycholinguistics or linguistics is ordered probit hierarchical models for acceptability judgments or any type of rating task that uses a scale (Kruschke, 2015, Chapter 23).
-A further interesting application is that one can synthesize evidence from existing studies by carrying out a meta-analysis (Vasishth et al., 2013).
-Meta-analysis is not widely used in linguistics and psycholinguistics, but it can serve a very important role in literature reviews.
+A further interesting application is that one can synthesize evidence from